 Measuring the impact of PPG spending on outcomes

-The majority of children in KS1 made expected or better progress in all core subjects, and all the Year 2 pupils assessed at the end of KS1 met ARE in Reading and the majority in Writing and Maths.
+The majority of children in KS1 made expected or better progress in all core subjects, and 80% of Year 2 pupils entitiled to PPG met age related expectations (ARE) in Reading, 60% in Writing and 80% in Maths.

-All of the Reception children made expected or better progress, and the vast majority met ARE in all Areas of Learning.
+All of the Reception children made expected or better progress, and 50% met ARE in all Areas of Learning.

 We are confident that we are using the funding effectively to support learning, and progress data supports this.
 Throughout the year pupils are rigorously tracked to ensure that all children are making progress.

 - The Governing Body ensured that there was an annual statement to parents on how the Pupil Premium funding had been used.
 This task was carried out within the requirements published by the Department for Education.